AdoptOpenJDK/openjdk-api/README.md

 ## Deployment

-The v2 API is currently deployed on AdoptOpenJDK's Red Hat [OpenShift](http://console.pro-us-east-1.openshift.com) instance.
-You will need username `adoptopenjdk-admin` or `adoptopenjdk@gmail.com` and the password.
+The v2 API is currently deployed on AdoptOpenJDK's Heroku instance.

-OpenShift contains multiple applications.
-The v2 API is called `openjdk-api`.

 ## Usage